 When medical files are stored in one or more external servers, there is an inherently increased security risk.
 With each touchpoint you introduce new weaknesses into the system, a server could go down or be compromised, leaving essential medical data in limbo or worse, lost.

 Given the sensitive nature of the documentation that would be passing through the platform, we needed to ensure that robust security practices were at the core of all development roadmaps.
-Running the programme through the browser was key here.
-All of the processes outlined as must-haves in discovery exist separately as very functional programmes, from reputable
+Running the program through the browser was key here for accessibility on existing computer systems used by the NHS.

 The RADARR Solution

-We performed a test of concept, which ultimately produced a reliable framework by which the platforms main goal of unifying the file editing and sharing process can be achieved.
-Using an inbuilt media API in the browser, (which allows you to display in share desktops) we looped the feed back on itself, allowing for the sharing of screen capturing in a simultaneously recorded format, allowing for easy editing and sharing.
+We performed a test of concept, which ultimately produced a reliable framework by which the platform's main goal of unifying the file editing and sharing process can be achieved.
+Using an inbuilt media API in the browser, (which allows you to display in shared desktops) we looped the feedback on itself, allowing for the sharing of screen capturing in a simultaneously recorded format, allowing for easy editing and sharing.

 It portrays that the user solution or UX is remarkably simple but the technology is not.
 The solution is spread on a very small codebase, making it accessible to a number of different users that utilise a wide range of processors.